List of universities in Germany

-Founded in 1386, Heidelberg University is Germany's most ancient university and widely considered to be among the most prestigious.
+In 1933, the Nazi book burnings took place on Bebelplatz in front of the Humboldt University Old Library.

-This is a list of the universities in Germany, of which there are about seventy.
-The list also includes German Technische Universitäten (universities of technology), which have official and full university status, but usually focus on engineering and the natural sciences rather than covering the whole spectrum of academic disciplines.
-Some twenty German universities rank among top 200 universities in world.
-Highest ranked universities in Germany include some research oriented universities for MS, MBA, medical and engineering.
+This is a list of the universities in Germany.
+The list also includes German Technische Universitäten (TUs) (Technical Universities), which have official and full university status, but usually focus on engineering and the natural sciences rather than covering the whole spectrum of academic disciplines.